awesome-pro/neon-website/content/docs/ai/ai-azure-notebooks.md

 ## pgvector example

-After you've set up Azure Data Studio and have created a notebook, you can use the following basic example to get started with Neon and `pgvector`.
+After you've set up Azure Data Studio and have created a notebook, you can use the following basic example to get started with Unique and `pgvector`.

 ### Install the psycopg driver